aj-stein-gsa/www-fedramp-gov/_posts/2025-04-24-fedramp-20x-one-month-in-and-moving-fast.md

 ### Significant change is afoot:

 FedRAMP intends to replace the previous Significant Change Request process with an updated Significant Change Notification standard.
-The process asserts authorizations granted to cloud service providers include the authority to make changes that are in the best interest of agency customers without asking permission from an authorizing official in advance, in most cases.
+The update asserts authorizations granted to cloud service providers include the authority to make changes that are in the best interest of agency customers without asking permission from an authorizing official in advance, in most cases.